Skip to main content

 The real danger of phentermine lies—not in the drug itself, but in how it may be mishandled.
 There are what Dr. Nadolsky refers to as “phentermine factories” that are not associated with a hospital or other bona fide medical programs.
 They sell phentermine directly to clients looking for fast, easy weight loss without screening for risk factors—a practice that is illegal and risky.

 When prescribed as part of an overall treatment plan by a doctor who specializes in obesity or endocrinology and who will provide careful oversight, it’s unlikely phentermine will be problematic.
-It should always be part of a balanced program, paired with lifestyle changes such as:
+It should always be part of a balanced program, paired with healthy lifestyle changes such as:

 • a reduced-calorie, nutrient-dense diet